bongohead/fence/README.md

 - Run `python3 train-v3.py` to train FENCE via CLI.
 Models will be saved every epoch in `models/`.
 - Note the training code currently uses flash attention and bfloat16 (except for self-attention modules), edit these if needed.

-## Setting up Runpod
+## Setup
+The below instructions are for Runpod, but you can use another host or a local server as well, provided you have access to a CUDA GPU.

 ### Initial Setup
 1. Rent a Runpod instance.
 You need an H100 for training, an A6000 will work fine for inference.
-2. Connect to Jupyter Lab.
+2. SSH into the server.
-3. In a terminal in Jupyter lab, `cd` to your user folder.
+3. In the terminal, `cd` to your user folder.
 Then, clone your repo with `git clone https://github.com/bongohead/fence.git`.
 4. Add credentials to this git repo.
     ```
     git config user.email "{some_email_connected_to_your_github@email.com}"